Robber, grocery clerk die after shooting each other at Chicago store: police

-CHICAGO (WGN) — Police say a robber and the armed employee who tried to stop him both died after shooting each other in a store on Chicago’s South Shore Friday.
+Police say a robber and the armed employee who tried to stop him both died after shooting each other in a store on Chicago’s South Shore Friday.
+KTLA’s sister station WGN reports.

 The Cook County Medical Examiner’s Office identified the would-be robber as 24-year-old Nicholas Williams and the second man as 63-year-old Ali Hassan.